 Buying a home is no simple task.
-It takes time to get ready to choose and apply for a mortgage, let alone to find a house that you want and can afford.
-While it can’t be done overnight, it’s definitely possible to buy a house in a year if you understand the process and take the time to get ready.
+It takes time to choose and apply for the right mortgage, let alone to find an affordable house that you want to buy.
+While it can’t be done overnight, it is possible to buy a house in a year — if you understand the process and prepare for it.

-Here’s a road map for how to prepare to buy a house in one year:
+Here’s how to prepare to buy a house in one year:

 - Getting Started

 - The First 3 Months

 - 6 Months In

 - 9 Months In